 A lesser-known precious metal than platinum, palladium is growing in popularity.
 The market for it is also highly volatile, partly driven by industrial demand, so investors need cast-iron stomachs.
 About 50 percent of palladium demand is based on its use in cars for catalytic converters.

 Like platinum, palladium bullion coins are the easiest investment vehicle.
-But they may be tougher to find since the U.S. Mint currently doesn't issue platinum coins.
+But they may be tougher to find since the U.S. Mint currently doesn't issue palladium coins.
 Still, Palladium Canadian Maple Leaf coins are sold at major dealers.
 As demand for precious metal coins has grown, the U.S. Mint has begun to consider selling palladium coins, according to the government website.

 Ultimately, platinum and palladium have surging demand on their side.
 Morgan says hard assets held during times of financial uncertainty aren't as risky as you might think.